The Morei Derekh Program

-The Morei Derekh program is 30 months and begins in May 2015.
+The Morei Derekh program begins in May 2015 with at home study.

 Applicants must be able to attend all four training residencies and be receiving formal spiritual direction in their home communities for at least six months (or six sessions) prior to the first residency.
 They must have or be willing to develop a regular and committed Jewish spiritual practice.

 - November 8 – 12, 2015 (Brandeis-Bardin near Los Angeles)

 - May 22 – 26, 2016 (Pendle Hill near Philadelphia)

 - November 13 – 17, 2016 (Los Angeles)

 Tuition: $3,000 per year for 2.5 years.